Nathaniel M. Gorton

-Nathaniel Matheson Gorton (born July 25, 1938) is an American lawyer who has served as a judge of the United States District Court for the District of Massachusetts since 1992.
+Nathaniel Matheson Gorton (born July 25, 1938) is an American lawyer serving as a senior United States district judge of the United States District Court for the District of Massachusetts.

 Early life and early legal career

-Gorton was born in 1938 in Evanston, Illinois, the son of Ruth (Israel) and Thomas Slade Gorton, Jr. His elder brother was Slade Gorton, who later became a U.S. Senator for Washington state.
+Gorton was born in 1938 in Evanston, Illinois, the son of Ruth (Israel) and Thomas Slade Gorton, Jr. His elder brother was Slade Gorton, who later became a member of the United States Senate from Washington.

-Gorton received an Artium Baccalaureus degree from Dartmouth College in 1960, and a Bachelor of Laws from Columbia Law School in 1966.
+Gorton received a Bachelor of Arts degree from Dartmouth College in 1960, and a Bachelor of Laws from Columbia Law School in 1966.
 He was in the United States Navy from 1960 to 1962, where he was a Lieutenant Junior Grade, and an executive officer on the USS Banner (AKL-25) in the Western Pacific Ocean.

 Gorton worked in private practice in Boston from 1966 to 1992, where he was an associate in the trial and business departments at Nutter McClennen & Fish until 1969, an associate at Powers & Hall PC from 1970 to 1974 and a partner at the latter firm from 1975 until 1992, practicing civil business litigation.